 Long-Term Control Medicines

-As the name suggests, the infants may be required to take this medicines for a long time to prevent the symptoms of asthma.
+As the name suggests, the infants may be required to take these medicines for a long time to prevent the symptoms of asthma.
 The severity of your baby’s condition will help your doctor decide how long your baby may be requiring the medicine.

 These medicines provide quick relief from breathlessness, wheezing, and tightness in the chest muscles.
 These medicines can be administered intravenously or through MDI.
 They provide instant relief from the symptoms of asthma and are not used to provide long-term benefit.